Supplier Diversity Program

 In addition to our buying practices, we support supplier diversity outreach projects sponsored by various organizations including the National Minority Supplier Development Council, the Women’s Business Enterprise National Council and our local Northwest Minority Supplier Development Council.
 These projects include opportunity fairs, business development roundtables and supplier development projects.

-We believe Supplier Diversity is a smart business decision.
+We believe Supplier Diversity is a smart business decision and business imperative in today’s business climate.
 It helps us identify and deliver high-quality products and services across all business channels, while driving value and economic development in the communities we serve.